sweptsquash/laravel-open-graph-image/README.md

 ## Installation

-First install Google Chrome or Chromium, as you need the binary to use Chrome as a headless browser.
+First install Google Chrome or Chromium, as you need the binary to use it as a headless browser.

 ### On macOS